yForecasting/mint/README.md

 Then install the package in the terminal:
 > pip3 install numpy

+Other useful packages to install are:
+* numpy
+* pandas
+* matplotlib
+* bs4

 You can now see the package installed in pyCharm
 Go to File > Settings > Project > Python interpreter